fritzsche/WebMorseRunner/README.md

 * WAV File Export
 * Best-List
-* Score over time

 ## Status
-This Web App is in a early stage.
-I'm still searching some bugs and looking for optimizations.
-The App can work, but consider this app as experimental.
+This Web App is in a beta stage.
+I'm still searching bugs optimize the app.
+Please use Github Issues to report bugs or feature requests.
+You can also contact me by Email.

 ## Usage
 Web Morse Runner is a contest simulator.
 The target is to get as much points (QSO's) and multis (Prefix) as possible.